Junts cedes its lead candidate in Sabadell to the former ERC leader

 16/05/2026

 BarcelonaJunts per Sabadell has decided that in the next municipal elections it will not run alone, but within the framework of a joint candidacy.
-And it also endorses that the candidate be the ex-leader of ERC in the Vallesana city, Gabriel Fernàndez.
-This is what the militants of the formation in Sabadell have decided, who with 73.5% of the votes have supported this option; 20.6% voted against it, and 5.9% abstained, as reported by the formation in a statement.
-The objective, states the party, is to "work for a broad candidacy that challenges the PSC" in the municipal elections of 2027.
+And it also endorses that the candidate be the former leader of ERC in the Vallesana city, Gabriel Fernàndez.
+This is what the party's militants in Sabadell have decided, who with 73.5% of the votes have supported this option; 20.6% have voted against, and 5.9% have abstained, as reported by the formation in a statement.
+The objective, the party states, is to "work for a broad candidacy that confronts the PSC" in the 2027 municipal elections.

-In this Saturday's assembly, alongside the local president of Junts per Sabadell, Francesc Xavier Baró, the party's general secretary, Jordi Turull, participated.
-"Today we said that we want a city proposal that puts people at the center, not party affiliations," defended Baró, who added: "Junts per Sabadell is willing, out of generosity, to offer the leadership of the candidacy to Gabriel Fernàndez.
+At this Saturday's assembly, along with the local president of Junts per Sabadell, Francesc Xavier Baró, the party's general secretary, Jordi Turull, participated.
+"Today we have said that we want a city proposal that puts people at the center, not party labels," defended Baró, who added: "Junts per Sabadell is willing, out of generosity, to offer the leadership of the candidacy to Gabriel Fernàndez.
 This is not about names, it's about the project.
 Now is not the time for party politics, it's time for city and country politics."

 Cargando